backstage/backstage/docs/features/software-catalog/descriptor-format.md

 | --------------------------------------- | ------------------------------------------ | ----------------------------------------------------------------------------- |
 | [`Domain`](#kind-domain) (default)      | Same as this entity, typically `default`   | [`partOf`, and reverse `hasPart`](well-known-relations.md#partof-and-haspart) |

+### `spec.type` [optional]

+The type of system.
+There is currently no enforced set of values for this field, so it is left up to the adopting organization to choose a nomenclature that matches their catalog hierarchy.
+This field is optional.

+Some common values for this field could be:

+- `product`
+- `service`
+- `feature-set`

 ## Kind: Domain

 Describes the following entity kind: